DEADLINE FOR APPLICATIONS

-Three categories of residency are available via application:
+Two categories of residency are available via application:

 This category is aimed at high-profile experienced potters and ceramic artists who are looking to spend time developing new work in a new environment.
 To be considered for this program applicants are expected to have considerable experience as a maker and/or exhibitor and to have achieved recognition for their technical and artistic work.
-Residencies maybe for up to three months.
+Residencies may be for up to three months.

 Residents in this category will receive: